 How to disinfect your mobility scooter during the pandemicedit

 As winter approaches, it is important for all of us to practise optimum hygiene to keep ourselves safe from viruses this season.
-This is, of course, more important than ever this year during the pandemic.
-Cases of Covid-19 are on the rise, and all signs are pointing to a difficult winter.
+This is, of course, more important than ever with the pandemic still very much present.

 But Covid-19 isn’t the only unpleasant illness going around at this time of year: we’re also entering cold and flu season.
 The flu is responsible for the loss of around 17,000 lives per year on average in England, and for those who are susceptible to it, it’s not to be taken lightly.